andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 The route into everything was to try and tackle the "case is a case (is a case)" issue.
 I could see where it had come from; the idea was to modernise the criminal justice system, and to remove some of the unnecessary complexity.

 !DATA!DATA!DATA!
-ADD SOMETHING ABOUT DATA (AND TRYING NOT TO HAVE TOO MUCH OF IT) HERE.
+ADD SOMETHING ABOUT DATA (AND TRYING NOT TO HAVE TOO MUCH OF IT) HERE. @gaythu-rajan to pull tihs into the data section

 One way to do this was clearly to find things which where similar and to treat them in the same way.
 There was a lot to suggest that fundamentally, cases were a candidate for this.
 The problem was, the simlarities were less than anticipated, and the differences were critical - mainly in the regards to who owned the cases and how they were handled.